alpha-z-relative Renyi entropies: Limiting case

-Next, we calculate the product of the two largest eigenvalues of $Z$, $\mu_1\mu_2$.
+Next, we calculate the product of the two largest eigenvalues of $Z_\alpha$, $\mu_1\mu_2$, in the limit $\alpha\to 0^+$.
 Using the Weyl-trick, this reduces to the largest eigenvalue of the second antisymmetric tensor power, and using the formula just obtained we find

 The latter condition amounts to the two vectors $|\widetilde u_{i_1}\rangle$ and $|\widetilde u_{i_2}\rangle$ being linearly independent.
 For $\mu_1\mu_2\mu_3$ we similarly obtain

 and so on either until $\mu_1\mu_2\cdots\mu_r$ has been obtained, or no further linearly independent vectors can be added to the set.
 That is, the process stops at $\mu_1\mu_2\cdots \mu_s$, where $s$ is the rank of $\Pi_\rho \sigma$ (clearly, $s\le r$).